parinitapatil/UI-UX/README.md

 In addition to daily challenges, we'll also explore various UX principles through discussions, articles, and practical examples.
 Stay tuned for updates and resources related to UX design!

-## Code of Conduct

-Please review our [Code of Conduct](./CODE_OF_CONDUCT.md) before participating in this community.
-We strive to maintain a welcoming and inclusive environment for all members.

-## Connect with Us
+## Connect with Me

 Have questions, suggestions, or just want to connect with fellow designers?
-Feel free to reach out to us through [email](mailto:example@example.com) or join our [Discord server](#).
+Feel free to reach out to us through [email](parinitaopnsrc@gmail.com).

 Happy designing!